geocomPP/sdvwR/sdv-tutorial.md

 than firm principles.

-Effective map making is hard process – as Krygier and Wood (2011) put it "there is a lot to see, think about, and do"" (p6).
+Effective map making is hard process – as Krygier and Wood (2011) put it "there is a lot to see, think about, and do" (p6).
 It often comes at the end of a period of intense data analysis and perhaps when the priority is to get a paper finished or results published and can therefore be rushed as a result.
 The beauty of R (and other scripting languages) is the ability to save code and simply re-run it with different data.
 Colours, map adornments and other parameters can therefore be quickly applied, so it is well worth creating a template script that adheres to best practice.

 We have selected ggplot2 as our package of choice for the bulk of our maps and spatial data visualisations because it has a number of these elements at its core.
-The "gg"" in its slightly odd name stands for "Grammar of Graphics"", which is a set of rules developed by Leland Wilkinson (2005) in a book of the same name.
+The "gg" in its slightly odd name stands for "Grammar of Graphics", which is a set of rules developed by Leland Wilkinson (2005) in a book of the same name.
 Grammar in the context of graphics works in much the same way as it does in language - it provides a structure.
 The structure is informed by both human perception and also